microsoftgraph/microsoft-graph-docs-contrib/concepts/microsoft-graph-activity-logs-overview.md

 ## Cost reduction for Log Analytics

-If you are ingesting the logs to Log Analytics Workspace but are only interested in a subset of logs filtered by a certain citeria, such as omitting certain columns or rows, you have the option to partially reduce costs by applying a workspace tranformation on the Microsoft Graph Activity Logs table.
-To find out more about worksapce tranformations, how it affects ingestion costs, and how to apply a tranformation to your Microsoft Graph Activity Logs, see [Data collection transformations in Azure Monitor](azure/azure-monitor/essentials/data-collection-transformations).
+If you're ingesting the logs to a Log Analytics Workspace but are only interested in logs filtered by a criteria, such as omitting certain columns or rows, you can partially reduce costs by applying a workspace transformation on the Microsoft Graph activity logs table.
+To find out more about workspace transformations, how it affects ingestion costs, and how to apply a transformation to your Microsoft Graph activity logs, see [Data collection transformations in Azure Monitor](/azure/azure-monitor/essentials/data-collection-transformations).

-As an alternative approach to reduct Log Analytics cost, you can switch to the Basic log data plan which lowers the bills at the expense of reduce capabilities.
-Find out more about Basic log data plan and how to switch to this plan here [Set a table's log data plan to Basic or Analytics](azure/azure-monitor/logs/basic-logs-configure?tabs=portal-1)
+An alternative approach to reduce Log Analytics cost is to switch to the Basic log data plan which lowers the bills by providing reduced capabilities.
+For more information, see [Set a table's log data plan to Basic or Analytics](/azure/azure-monitor/logs/basic-logs-configure).

 ## Azure Monitor Logs query examples